dfransiscaf/dfransiscaf1/s3-hosting/README.md

-# ☁️ Hosting & Notifications with Amazon S3
+# ☁️ Hosting on Amazon S3 with Notifications

 ## 📝 Overview